dexidp/dex/README.md

   OAuth sessions and other data.
 Currently Postgres (9.4+) is the only supported database.

-A typical dex deployment consists of N dex-workers behind a load balanacer, and one dex-overlord.
+A typical dex deployment consists of N dex-workers behind a load balancer, and one dex-overlord.
 The dex-workers directly handle user requests, so the loss of all workers can result in service downtime.
 The single dex-overlord runs its tasks periodically, so it does not need to maintain 100% uptime.